techidaily/site-fox-http/source/_posts/new-2024-approved-from-paid-to-free-embracing-the-world-of-fcp.md

 ![openshot](https://images.wondershare.com/filmora/article-images/openshot-website.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Starting from keyframe and Chroma key to video effects and audio mixing, everything is available under one roof.
 The feature of time-mapping and interpolations are perfect for advanced editors.
 You can choose from a wide range of 3d video and text effects.
 The platform supports over 70+ languages.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## The Bottom Line